Sleaford Mods: History

-On 10 December 2014, Williamson published the lyrics collection Grammar Wanker: Sleaford Mods 2007-2014, followed by Jason Williamson's House Party: Sleaford Mods 2014-2019 in 2019.

 A collaboration between Sleaford Mods and the Prodigy was announced at the end of 2014.
 They recorded a track together, "Ibiza", which appears on the Prodigy album The Day Is My Enemy, released in March 2015.

 The Leftfield album Alternative Light Source, released on 8 June 2015, also features a collaboration with Sleaford Mods, a track called "Head and Shoulders".
 The video for "Head and Shoulders" is a stop-motion/animation hybrid that debuted in August 2015.
 In July 2015, the band released a new album, Key Markets.
 It was one of the 19 records nominated for the IMPALA Album of the Year Award.
 The band featured in two documentary films, Sleaford Mods: Invisible Britain, released in 2015 and Bunch of Kunst.
 A Film About Sleaford Mods, released in 2017.

-In 2016, an important turning point took place after many years, as Sleaford Mods left Harbinger Sound and signed with Rough Trade Records.
+In 2016 the Sleaford Mods left Harbinger Sound and signed with Rough Trade Records.
 Their first release on the new label was the T.C.R.
 EP in 2016.
 In 2017, following the release of English Tapas, Sleaford Mods embarked on their first North American tour.

-One year later, Sleaford Mods left Rough Trade, which eventually led to the dismissal of their long-time manager (and owner of Harbinger Records), Steve Underwood.
+The following year the band left Rough Trade, which eventually led to the dismissal of their long-time manager (and owner of Harbinger Records), Steve Underwood.

 After releasing Eton Alive on their own label Extreme Eating Records in 2019, the band returned to Rough Trade.
 This renewed cooperation resulted in the release of the compilation All That Glue in 2020 and Spare Ribs in 2021 (including the single "Mork n Mindy", which was released on 30 October 2020, and reached the top of the UK vinyl singles chart).
 In 2019, Williamson lent his vocals to the track "Talk Whiff" by Scorn.
 In 2022, Williamson acted as Lazarus in the series finale of Peaky Blinders.
 Sleaford Mods appear alongside Orbital on the song "Dirty Rat", released on 20 October 2022.

 Their twelfth album, UK Grim, was released on 10 March 2023.

-On 27 May 2023, the band appeared on Later... with Jools Holland.

 During a concert in Madrid on 3 November 2023, the duo abruptly ended their performance after a keffiyeh was thrown on stage.
 The band later posted on social media saying they believed the cloth throwing was an attempt to make them "pick sides" in the conflict in Palestine.

-On 15 December 2023, the band released a cover of the Pet Shop Boys song "West End Girls" with profits being donated to Shelter.
+In October 2025 the band released "The Good Life", a single that was slated to be the first track on their next album, The Demise of Planet X. It featured additional vocals from fellow Midlands band Big Special and the actress Gwendoline Christie.